speced/spec-dfn-contract/README.md

 A `data-noexport` attribute means a definition is intended for private use by a specification.

-Note: it is considered bad practice to link to definitions marked as `data-noexport`.
+**Note:** It is considered bad practice to link to definitions marked as `data-noexport` from another specification.

 ### Namespacing (`data-dfn-for`)